 The Windy Day

-Margaret was a School Teacher.
+Margaret was a school teacher.
 She lived in the town of ‘Lotus Ville’.
 Her school was not very far from where she lived and it took her about 20 minutes to walk there.
-She used to walk along side the river and loved the view.
+She used to walk alongside the river and loved the view.

-Her husband Jonathan used to work at the super market.
+Her husband Jonathan used to work at the supermarket.
 He was the Manager and had to manage the running of the store which gave him very little time to look after his wife and his 8 months old son Timothy.
 Margaret was lucky to have her neighbour Marjorie as her baby sitter.

 “No Marge, I can’t.
 The exams are very near and I have lots to do.
 Don’t worry, it’s not so far and I’ll carry an umbrella.”
 “Just be careful won’t you Meg and wear a coat.”
 “I will Marge.
-Bye see you.”
+Bye, see you.”
 She gave a hug and a kiss to her son and went along on her way to school.
-While going, the weather seemed not bad, but later on a strong wind started blowing.
+While going, the weather seemed not bad, but later on, a strong wind started blowing.

 At last, after about another 10 min he reached the embankment and saw Meg swaying in the middle of the road.
 He reached her and pulled her inside the car.
 “Oh!
-Thanks God you are safe Meg.
+Thank God you are safe Meg.
 I was so worried.”
 “How did you come Jon?”
 Meg smiled with relief.
 “Well, Marge rang me up.
 She asked me to come as soon as I could.”

 ” Marge is such a dear.
 I hope she and Timmy are safe.”
 Marge opened the door and asked them to come in while she made coffee for the three of them.
 “Thank Heavens you two are safe.
 I’ve never seen such a strong wind in my life.
 Just look at the debris on the road.”
 “Yes, I lost all my papers standing on the road.
 I’ll have to make another set of question papers for the coming exams.”

 “I feel awful Meg looking at my garden.
 The wicked wind has destroyed everything completely.”
 “I know Betty.
-I’ll help you put things right in the weekend.” said Margaret in a reassuring voice.
+I’ll help you put things right in the weekend,” said Margaret in a reassuring voice.
 “You will!
-Well I’m happy for that.
+Well, I’m happy about that.
 I really don’t know where to start.”
-Jonathan went to Mr. Klemp’s house on Sunday to lend a hand repairing his roof.
+Jonathan went to Mr Klemp’s house on Sunday to lend a hand repairing his roof.

-“I must say Jon, I’ve never see anything like this in recent years.
+“I must say, Jon, I’ve never seen anything like this in recent years.
 Poor Abby can’t find any of her clothes.
 Her whole clothesline was blown away.”
 “I know Tony.
 Gerard also needs a hand.
 All his pots and plants and artificial flowers were ransacked by the winds.
 I’ll go and help him in the afternoon.”
-At last the people of ‘Lotusville’ settled down to good weather and calm winds once again but no one could forget the windy day in the near future.
+At last, the people of ‘Lotusville’ settled down to good weather and calm winds once again but no one could forget the windy day in the near future.

 Contributing Story Teller: Amita enjoys writing about her experiences as well as short stories for children and poems.
 Contact her at [email protected] Are you a storyteller?
 Want to publish your story on WritersHideout.net?
 Email us – [email protected]